veliancreate/jv-expressions/README.md

 ### Usage

-Assuming you have go installed and the GO111MODULE env variable set to "on"
+Assuming you have the latest version of go installed and the GO111MODULE env variable set to "on"

 - Run `go install` from the root
 - Run `jv-expressions "<expression>"`